English

 Students must be 12 years old by first class; no prerequisites

-• Sentence Diagramming Level 1
+- Sentence Diagramming, Beginning and Level 1

-• The Giver, by Lois Lowry
+- The Giver, Lois Lowry

 Required Technology:

-• Access to Google Classroom.
+- Access to Google Classroom.

 Description